 If you or a loved one has been injured in a pedestrian accident, it’s important to seek legal advice from a solicitor who has experience in pedestrian accident claims.
 Our experienced pedestrian accident claim solicitors at Coleman Legal LLP can guide you through the process of obtaining compensation for any injuries or damages you have suffered.

-To file a pedestrian accident claim, there are certain steps you should follow.
+There are certain steps you should follow to file a pedestrian accident claim.
 Firstly, you should seek medical attention for your injuries, no matter how minor they may seem.
 After receiving medical care, you should report the accident to the Gardaí and obtain a copy of the accident report.
 It’s important to gather as much information as possible, including the contact details of the driver(s) involved and any witnesses, photographs of the accident scene, and any other evidence that may support your claim.
 Our pedestrian accident claim solicitors will assist you in gathering this evidence to build a strong case on your behalf.

-The compensation you may be entitled to as a result of the accident may cover general damages such as pain and suffering caused by the accident, loss of earnings, and medical expenses.
+The compensation you may be entitled to due to the accident may cover general damages such as pain and suffering caused by the accident, loss of earnings, and medical expenses.

 Common claim types